pglen/pyedpro/README.md

  This (above) list is an extract, please see git log for complete history.

-  Pyedpro now has buffer diff.
+  PyEdPro now has buffer diff.
 Right clicking on the file's tab header presents a menu.
 One may select the diff source, the diff destination (or target).
 When the source and target is selected, a diff window slides in from the right.
-The diff window presents th diff of the two buffers, relative to 'target'.
-The three buffers navigate in sync, one may inspect them.
-The sync is somewhat intelligent by guessing the correct position of the cursor on the current buffer.
+The diff window presents the diff of the two buffers, relative to 'target'.
+The three buffers navigate in sync, one may inspect them and edit the source and the target.
+The position sync is somewhat intelligent by guessing the correct position of the cursor on the current buffer.
+One can re-diff the buffers by right clicking on the tab header, and select re-diff.
 Please note, that this diff is somewhat simple, as it marks only --del --ins points.
 Again, its simplicity yields benefits that are surprizing.
 For instance; hand merging small changes become more visual.
 And yes, it is no substitute for a real diff.

- The diff buffer is read only.
+ The diff buffer (greyed) is read only.
 To refresh the diff, select from the tab's right click menu 'Re-diff buffers'.
 The diff-ing can be stopped from the same right click menu, by selecting 'Stop Diffing'.
 The diff algorithm is crude, but the simplicity has its advantages.
 Speed and predictability.